xinyuelou/xinyuelou.github.io/_pages/about.md

 - **[2025/08/21]** Our paper [TiS](https://arxiv.org/abs/2505.06538) has been accepted by EMNLP 2025!

 ## Publications
--**Xinyue Lou**, You Li, Jinan Xu, Xiangyu Shi, Chi Chen, Kaiyu Huang.
+-  **Xinyue Lou**, You Li, Jinan Xu, Xiangyu Shi, Chi Chen, Kaiyu Huang.
 Think in Safety: Unveiling and Mitigating Safety Alignment Collapse in Multimodal Large Reasoning Model.
 In Proceedings of EMNLP 2025 (Oral) .

 ## Education & Experience
 - B.S., Computer Science and Technology and Economics, Beijing Jiaotong University, 09/2020-06/2024